Provable Training Set Debugging for Linear Regression: Appendix for Section

 where $\vec{w_i} = [w_{i1}, \dots, w_{il_i}]^\top$.
 For the $i^{\text{th}}$ direction $q_i$, we have $k_i$ repeated points with respective weights $w_{i1}, w_{i2}, \dots, w_{il_i}$.

-The proof of the following result is provided in Appendix~\ref{AppProofOrth}: \begin{proposition} Suppose the scale of clean data points is bounded by $w_B$.
+\begin{proposition} Suppose the scale of clean data points is bounded by $w_B$.
 Using $w_{i1}, \dots, w_{il_i}$, where $l_i = \left\lceil \left({\frac{|w_i|}{w_B}}\right)^2\right\rceil$ and $|w_{ij}| = w_B,\ \forall j \in [l_i]$, achieves the same effect on Conditions \ref{C1}, \ref{C2}, and \ref{C3} as adding a single point with scale $w_i$. \end{proposition} From Proposition~\ref{RepeatCleanPoints}, we see that to correctly identify the bugs, we can also query multiple points in the same direction if the leverage of a single additional point is not large enough.